skjolber/external-nfc-api/README.md

 Please note:
  - Some readers only support a subset of the above tags
- - ACR 122U the Mifare Classic does not work well.
+ - For ACR 122U the Mifare Classic does not work well.
  - No built-in NDEF support for Desfire EV1 cards

- - The service can be configured to only support NTAG21x Mifare Ultralight targets
+Configuration options
+ - assume all NTAG21x Mifare Ultralight targets.
+This improves read speed, particullary for the tags which have legacy equivalents, like NTAG 210 and 213

-If you are only interested in the tag UIDs, there is a custom service for that which ignores tag data.
+ - read only tag UIDs, ignore other tag data.
+This improves read speed.
+ - read NDEF data automatically
+ - read UID for Desfire EV1 targets automatically

 # Troubleshooting
 Please report any issues to thomas.skjolberg@gmail.com.